 - Spend more time with friends because the people in your life are part of it for a reason.
 They are the ones who can you can confide in to get honest feedback and learn from.
 The gathering is usually positive to help improve your outlook on life.

 - Get 8 hours of sleep to improve cognitive functions, reduce stress, and give you the energy to take on the day ahead.
 You need at least one to two hours of deep sleep a night.
-If you are unsure of your sleeping patterns, try FitTrack Atria and effortlessly track your sleep patterns as you catch some ZZZs.
+If you are unsure of your sleeping patterns, try FitTrack Atria and effortlessly track your sleep patterns and Sleep Score.

-- Start a journal and record everything that you do each day as part of self-reflection.
-An instance at work may be bothering you, but it may not be as big of a problem as you previously thought.
+- Start a journal and record your day as part of self-reflection.
+An instance with work may be bothering you, but it may not be as big of a problem as you previously thought.
+Note anything you can be thankful for, small or large, as gratitude can reduce feelings of anxiety.